After 2 Months of Testing, We Found the 8 Best Compost Tumblers

 The Advantages of Owning a Compost Tumbler

-Composting has several benefits, including reducing landfill waste.
-It also eliminates the need for a truck to drive around picking up materials for off-site composting.
-Plus, users get to take advantage of their own compost to promote a healthy garden, landscape, and houseplants.
+There are several benefits of composting with a tumbler, with one of the largest draws being its impact on reducing landfill waste.
+On top of that, users get to take advantage of their own compost to promote a healthy garden, landscape, and houseplants.
 It also helps avoid the traditional downsides of composting: the amount of work involved, the mess and odors associated with it, the fear of attracting animal pests, and more.
-Compost tumblers eliminate these objections.
+Compost tumblers eliminate these nuisances.

-- Tumblers make it much easier and faster to aerate compost, eliminating odors and reducing processing time by as much as 50 to 70 percent compared to a compost pile.
+• Tumblers make it much easier and faster to aerate compost, reducing processing time by as much as 50 to 70 percent compared to a compost pile.

-- The tumblers can process smaller quantities of waste more efficiently than can compost piles.
+• The tumblers can process smaller quantities of waste more efficiently than compost piles can.

 FAQs